JoaoHigino/Portuguese_Desserts/README.md

 ### Home Page

-- Homepage displays the logo name, About Us, Sign Up and Login are the options on the left.
+- The homepage displays the logo name, About Us, Sign Up and Login are the options on the left.
+If you are logged as a superuser Add Recipe will appear too.
-- The main body of the homepage contains 6 articles / posts and once more than 6 articles are posted pagination shows links to the next page.
+- The main body of the homepage contains 6 articles/posts and once more than 6 articles are posted pagination shows links to the next page.
 - Social media network links are displayed in the footer.

 ![screenshot](documentation/mainpage.png)

 ### Logo

-- A customised logo was created using freelogodesign which is a free logo generator.
+- A customized logo was created using free logo design which is a free logo generator.
 - This logo is positioned in the top left of the navigation bar.
 The logo is linked to the home page for ease of navigation for the user.

 ![screenshot](documentation/logo_pd.png)